February 7, 2023 by Jason Contant

 The government’s emergency management strategy consists of three goals:

-As part of the provincial exercise program, the government will hold or participate in multi-disciplinary provincial, nuclear and federal-led table exercises in 2023, and annually thereafter, “with a wide range of participants,” the plan said.
+As part of the provincial exercise program, the government will hold or participate in multi-disciplinary provincial, nuclear and federal-led tabletop exercises in 2023, and annually thereafter, “with a wide range of participants,” the plan said.
 The government will identify and hold provincial priority exercises with partners every two years starting in 2024, work with partners to update the provincial emergency response plan and the provincial nuclear emergency response plan by 2024.

 Other actions in the plan include: